 We live in a sunny side of the United States where you can grow variety of flowering plants that needs a direct sunlight in regular basis.
 Spring and summer is the perfect time of the year to expose our little ones to the breathtaking beauty of nature.
 My three-year old daughter loves to touch and smell flowers wherever she can find one.
-Her grandma has a wide collection of beautiful flowers from her garden that she can take care of.
-I am sharing today our Montessori botany flower unit and activities at home together with my daughter Audrey.
+Her grandma has a wide collection of beautiful spring flowers from her garden that she can take care of.
+I am sharing today our Montessori botany flower unit and activities at home together with my three year old daughter Audrey.

 Some of the links in the post below are “affiliate links.”
 Please check out my disclosure policy for more details.